Model-independent search for neutrino sources with the ANTARES neutrino telescope: Results

 \subsection{IceCube IC40}

 In order to perform an independent cross check of the result obtained using ANTARES data, the publicly available IC40 dataset \cite{ice:ic40c} published by the IceCube Collaboration has also been analysed.
 This analysis searches specifically for an excess in the area of the large cluster found in ANTARES data.
 To achieve this, it only considers clusters found in the IC40 data that overlap with the ANTARES cluster by at least 51\% of their area.
-The value of 51\% is chosen here because requiring an overlap of close to 100\% would exclude e.g. clusters that extend beyond the shape of the ANTARES cluster.
+The value of 51\% is chosen here because this means that they are more related to the cluster from ANTARES than to other regions.
+On the other hand, requiring an overlap of close to 100\% would exclude e.g. clusters that extend beyond the shape of the ANTARES cluster.

-Since the requirement for overlap implicitly confines the size of the cluster, the clustersize in gridpoints $N$ is no reasonable metric to assess the significance of a cluster in this evaluation.
+Since the requirement for overlap implicitly confines the size of the cluster, the clustersize in grid points, $N_c$, is no reasonable metric to assess the significance of a cluster in this evaluation.
 Therefore the metric that gave the second best results in the investigations introduced in Section \ref{sec:significance} has been used.
-It is the mean value of the $\sqrt{N}$ gridpoints\footnote{Rounded to the nearest integer number} with the highest values within a cluster.
+It is the mean value of the $\sqrt{N_c}$ grid points\footnote{Rounded to the nearest integer number} with the highest values within a cluster.

-The result obtained by this adapted search on the IC40 data set is shown in Figure~\ref{fig:resultIC40}.
+The result obtained by this adapted search on the IC40 dataset is shown in Figure~\ref{fig:resultIC40}.
+A cluster is found within the expected shape with a post-trial significance of 2.1$\sigma$.
+The position of the found cluster overlaps with the search template by 78\% of its size.